Daet: Barangays

-Climate

 Demographics

 In the 2020 census, the population of Daet, Camarines Norte, was 111,700 people, with a density of sigfig 111,700/46.00.

 Economy

+Natural Resources

 The municipality is rich in mineral resources such as diatomaceous earth (DE) or commonly called white clay.
 This is one of the income generating industries of the municipality.
 This non-metallic mineral has a total approximate reserve of 1,289,600 metric tons.

 The municipality also has a viable source of sand and gravel.
 It is being extracted by mining concessionaires.

+Banking and Finance

+As the center of commercial activities and trade in Camarines Norte, the capital sustains major commercial bank and savings bank in the province to provide its population ease in accessibility of financing and convenience in business.